-The Leaders Council meet at least 4 times per year.
+The Leaders Council meets at least 4 times per year.
 The Council consists of one adult representative per chartered club or major program area (and potentially one youth representative per club or major program area).
-While Youth Representatives have no voting rights they are welcome and encouraged to attend.
+Youth Representatives are encouraged to attend.